huggingface/transformers/docs/source/model_doc/tapas.rst

 that encode tabular structure.
 TAPAS is pre-trained on the masked language modeling (MLM) objective on a large dataset comprising millions of tables from English Wikipedia and corresponding texts.
 For question answering, TAPAS has 2 heads on top: a cell selection head and an aggregation head, for (optionally) performing aggregations (such as counting or summing) among selected cells.
-TAPAS has been fine-tuned on several datasets: `SQA (Sequential Question Answering by Microsoft), `WTQ <https://github.com/ppasupat/WikiTableQuestions>`__ (Wiki Table Questions by Stanford University) and `WikiSQL (by Salesforce) <https://github.com/salesforce/WikiSQL>`__.
+TAPAS has been fine-tuned on several datasets: `SQA <https://www.microsoft.com/en-us/download/details.aspx?id=54253>`_
+(Sequential Question Answering by Microsoft), `WTQ <https://github.com/ppasupat/WikiTableQuestions>`__ (Wiki Table Questions by Stanford University) and
+`WikiSQL <https://github.com/salesforce/WikiSQL>`__ (by Salesforce).
 It achieves state-of-the-art on both SQA and WTQ, while having comparable performance to SOTA on WikiSQL, with a much simpler architecture.

 The abstract from the paper is the following: